xwil560/263-Project/README.md

 - unit_test.py: A script containing multiple unit tests to check for correct outputs and error raises in our pressure and temperature ODE solvers.
 Run the file to test and if no assertion error appears in terminal, the unit tests have passed.

-- main.py: This script contains all the function required to read data, solve odes, fit models, plot models, forecast future outcomes, and visualize uncertainty.
+- LPM.py: This script contains all the function required to read data, solve odes, fit models, plot models, forecast future outcomes, and visualize uncertainty.
 To see each output, change the call in main to either:

+- main.py: This script when run will call the correponding functions in LMP.py to display all our relevant plots, including the final model fit with misfit, benchmarking, forecast and uncertainty.
+Run to display these.

   - 'plot_models()': To see a plot of the best fit temperature and pressure LPM models based on the past data provided.
   - 'temp_forecast()': To see a plot of the 300 day forecast that displays temperature best fit for past data as well as a future temperature prediction on the reservoir for 2 iterations of 4 proposed injection rates (i.e. 460 tonnes/day, 1000 tonnes/day, 250 tonnes/day & 0 tonnes/day).